 Before change can happen we may need to recognise we are relating in codependent ways and how unmanageable codependent relationships are - recognising their consequences (that this outward motion of giving in order to receive begins to repel the very things we want to receive from others) understanding that the behaviour and pain of others is not our fault, responsibility or for us to control.
 We may feel we've tried everything and nothing works to stop our codependent tendencies yet identifying our codependent thoughts, feelings and also becoming aware of and choosing the full range of our dependent, independent, interdependent, codependent states of relating with ourself and others may be the first step.
 Acknowledging that change comes from within, by forming our personal boundaries, which aren't so loose or porous around our own self-worth and responsibility (which include limitations of our power over others) may help us develop new ways of relating to ourself and others.
 We may also need to choose to commit to stop using our destructive codependent behaviours and be willing to open up to our own dormant feelings, needs, wants.

 Counselling For Codependency Codependency counselling or codependency therapy may take into consideration any ways we respond, which diminish us and how we might become caught in some sort of love addiction (see also Unmet Love Needs & Neediness), avoiding the potential to heal our relationship.
-The counselling for codependency explores how we can need to protect ourselves from our own rule driven judgements, criticism, feel secure, safe (which may have its roots in our earlier life) by testing how we can take back control of our life, have choice (as opposed to a compulsion to live a codependent life) to change the things we want to, stand up for ourselves, ask for what we need so when others respond to us we feel valued and loved.
-Being in tune with healthy side of being selfish may also be important allowing us to heal.
-The counselling for codependency can also explore how we can let ourselves be the receiver of what we give to others, how we might unfreeze our feelings, needs and wants, taking responsibility for our own self-worth, recognising the limitations of our ability to control others and giving without wanting anything back.
+The counselling for codependency explores how we can be enough and now protect ourselves from our own rule driven judgements, criticism, so we feel secure, safe (which may have its roots in our earlier life).
+How we can take back control of our life, have choice (as opposed to a compulsion to live a codependent life) to change the things we want to, stand up for ourselves, ask for what we need so when others respond to us we feel valued and loved may now matter to us.
+Being in tune with healthy side of being selfish may also enable us to heal.
+The counselling for codependency can also explore how through recognising the limitations of our ability to control others, we can let ourselves be the receiver of what we give to others (and giving without wanting anything back), how we might unfreeze our feelings, needs and wants, taking responsibility for our own self-worth.
 Accepting us and others as we are may assist us.
-Risking seeing what will happen when we stop trying to control may be a challenge as may no longer relying on others or our partner (and our need for their love) in order to be in touch with our own sense of self.
-Exploring ways of loving ourself and getting our own basic dependency needs met, being with supportive others and no longer always having to take on our codependent role or lost in the symbiotic relationship may be important to us as we become aware of choosing one of many relating states.
+Risking seeing what will happen when we stop trying to control may be a challenge as may no longer relying on others or our partner (and our need for their love) in order to be in touch with and value our own sense of self.
+Step by step we may want to begin to observe our interactions, notice our uncomfortable feelings (e.g. frustration, dissatisfaction, disappointment).
+Exploring ways of relating to ourself and others, loving ourself and getting our own basic dependency needs met, being with supportive others and no longer always having to take on our codependent role or become lost in the symbiotic relationship, as we become aware of choosing one of many relating states, may be important to us.

 Marriage counselling & relationship counselling for enmeshment, fear of love or love addiction, codependency, codependence, co-dependency, co-dependence